ibees-consulting/website-1/_pages/terradoocloud.md

 Why ?
 =====

-  Because with Terradoo Cloud you can set up your own Multi Cloud Solution around Odoo Community.
+  Because with Terradoo Cloud you can set up your own Multi Cloud Native Solution around Odoo Community.

   Terradoo Cloud is 100% Open Source with Apache License and it will be based on other open source software projects.